ngxs/store/docs/concepts/state.md

 - `children`: Child sub state associations.

 ## Defining Actions
-Our state's listen to actions via a `@Action` decorator.
+Our states listen to actions via a `@Action` decorator.
 The action decorator accepts a action class or an array of action classes.

 ### Simple Actions
-Lets define a state that will listen to a `FeedAction` to toggle whether the animals have been feed:
+Let's define a state that will listen to a `FeedAction` to toggle whether the animals have been feed:

 ```TS
 import { State, Action } from 'ngxs';